dakivara/pgcrud/docs/index.md

 ## Example

-Imagine you have an Author and Book table in your database schema.
+Imagine you have an Author and Book table in your schema.
 Each author (the parent) has authored several books (the children).
-With pgcrud, you can efficiently fetch a list of authors as Pydantic models in a single request.
+With pgcrud you can easily fetch the authors including their books in a single request and return the result as a list of Pydantic models.

 ```python
 from typing import Annotated